-National Civil Rights Museum- Lorraine Motel822 Votes Currently Closed
+National Civil Rights Museum- Lorraine Motel822 Votes Currently Open

 This is a complex of museums and historic buildings controlled and administered by the Civil rights Society.
 The museum and buildings are the symbols of the Civil Rights Movement from the 17th century to the present.
 The place is significant also because Martin Luther King Jr. was assassinated in front of this motel.